 Thomson Reuters ‘Highly Cited Paper’.
 Comprehensive synthesis of the hypotheses underpinning land use impacts on biodiversity and ecosystem services, produced with an international consortium of researchers.

 • Didham, R.K., Kapos, V. & Ewers, R.M.
 (2012) Rethinking the conceptual foundations of habitat fragmentation research.
 Oikos, 121, 161-170.
 [View Article]

 New synthesis that challenges accepted paradigms in habitat fragmentation research, and provides the basis for much of the current international development of the discipline.

 • Webber, B.L., Yates, C.J., Le Maitre, D.C., Scott, J.K., Kriticos, D.J., Ota, N., McNeill, A., Le Roux, J.J. & Midgley, G.F.
 (2011) Modelling horses for novel climate courses: insights from projecting potential distributions of native and alien Australian acacias with correlative and mechanistic models.
 Diversity and Distributions, 17, 978-1000.
 [View Article]

-The 3rd most cited manuscript in 2012 from Diversity and Distributions papers published in 2011, this paper takes an ecophysiological approach to the modelling of species distributions in regions of novel climate space.
+One of the top cited manuscripts for 2012 from Diversity and Distributions, this paper takes an ecophysiological approach to the modelling of species distributions in regions of novel climate space.
 The work challenges the validity of the widespread approach of applying correlative modelling to novel climate questions and provides significant advances in obtaining meaningful model output when considering novel environments.

 • Webber, B.L., Scott, J.K. & Didham, R.K.
 (2011) Translocation or bust!
 A new acclimatization agenda for the 21st century?
 Trends in Ecology & Evolution, 26, 495-496.
 [View Article]